A Japanophile who has survived 15 solo trips to Japan. Ced's visits focus on discovering the country’s lesser-known attractions.

 And if you play a Japan-made instrument, as I do, you will surely be thrilled by the heritage models on display.
 In my case, I was delighted to finally meet the Yamaha Electone D1 digital organ in person during my first visit.
 It was displayed just steps away from the Electone Stagea, which I currently play.

 5. A Stunning Collection of Pianos From All Ages

 An entire hall at the European Instruments section is devoted to the piano and its relatives, including piano predecessors such as the Harpsichord and the Clavichord.
 While none of these displays are available for playing, the ornate and graceful craftsmanship of each is still sure to delight even non-players.
 Who knows?
 The stately aura of some of these elegant masterpieces might even inspire you to pick up piano lessons.

 6. The Hands-on Room Is Fun, Even for Adults

 A sizable Hands-on Room, or playroom, is located next to the Electronic Instruments section.
 While it is intended for children, adults are more than welcome to try their hand at the different instruments available.

 If you happen to be an expert with any, this might just be your golden chance to deliver an exuberant impromptu performance.

 7. Lecture Concerts and Workshops

-The Hamamatsu Museum of Musical Instruments hosts several lecture concerts throughout the year. (additional fee payable) Even if you don’t speak Japanese, you could still enjoy the associated performances.
+The Hamamatsu Museum of Musical Instruments hosts lecture concerts throughout the year.
+(Additional fee payable) Even if you don’t speak Japanese, you could still enjoy the associated concert performances.

-Last but not least, the gift shop, aptly named “Andante,” offers various music-themed souvenirs.
+Last but not least, the gift shop, aptly named “Andante,” sells many thematic souvenirs.
 How about bringing home a miniature upright piano to celebrate your passion for music?